buildsec/frsca/examples/cosign/README.md

 ##### Dependency graph

 * Not a new feature, it can also be done using the lock files.
-* Not sure how usueful that is.
+* Not sure how useful that is.

 ##### Provenance